Thanasis-Traitsis/flutter_pokedex/README.md

 - `itemCount` tells Flutter how many items it should expect
 - `itemBuilder` gets called only when a new widget is needed

 Flutter recycles previously built widgets as you scroll, this is why **ListView.builder** is so memory-efficient.
-This is pretty awesomeif you ask me.
+This is pretty awesome if you ask me.
 But can we make it even more awesome??
 Well, in Flutter everything is possible.

 What if I told you... we could control how many pixels ahead Flutter preloads your list items?